 - This leads to them stopping their addiction

 - Most important of all is to quit completely and get over the craving.

 The paper has researched the most significant reasons to give up smoking and how cigarette smoking affects the entire family.
-The point is that the analyzed harmful habit is addiction, and, as every addiction, it should be cured.
-However, family is the reason to give up smoking and only the family may help to quit.
+The point is that the analyzed harmful habit is an addiction, and, like every addiction, it should be cured.
+However, the family is the reason to give up smoking and only the family may help to quit.
 Every smoker is eager to get rid of such a bad habit, but he or she fears that something may go wrong.
 That is why family support is important in this period.
-The main idea of the paper was to show the harmfulness of smoking, its effect not only on a smoker, but his or her whole family.
-Sometimes it is important to demonstrate a smoker what might happen to his or her partner and their child in the future, than to explain him or her how smoking influences his or her own health.
+The main idea of the paper was to show the harmfulness of smoking, its effect not only on a smoker but his or her whole family.
+Sometimes it is important to demonstrate a smoker what might happen to his or her partner and their child in the future than to explain him or her how smoking influences his or her own health.
 Smokers worry about their family; thus, they are willing to give up with cigarettes to make their beloved ones happy and help them stay healthy.